Five-prime cap: Structure

 In eukaryotes, the 5′ cap (cap-0), found on the 5′ end of an mRNA molecule, consists of a guanine nucleotide connected to mRNA via an unusual 5′ to 5′ triphosphate linkage.
 This guanosine is methylated on the 7 position directly after capping in vivo by a methyltransferase.
 It is referred to as a 7-methylguanylate cap, abbreviated m7G.
+The Cap-0 is the base cap structure, however, the first and second transcribed nucleotides can also be 2' O-methylated, leading to the Cap-1 and Cap-2 structures, respectively.
+This is more common in higher eukaryotes and thought to be part of the innate immune system to recognize mRNAs from other organisms.

-In multicellular eukaryotes and some viruses, further modifications exist, including the methylation of the 2′ hydroxy-groups of the first 2 ribose sugars of the 5′ end of the mRNA. cap-1 has a methylated 2′-hydroxy group on the first ribose sugar, while cap-2 has methylated 2′-hydroxy groups on the first two ribose sugars, shown on the right.
+In multicellular eukaryotes and some viruses, further modifications can be made, including the methylation of the 2′ hydroxy-groups of the first two ribose sugars of the 5′ end of the mRNA. cap-1 has a methylated 2′-hydroxy group on the first ribose sugar, while cap-2 has methylated 2′-hydroxy groups on the first two ribose sugars, shown on the right.
 The 5′ cap is chemically similar to the 3′ end of an RNA molecule (the 5′ carbon of the cap ribose is bonded, and the 3′ unbonded).
 This provides significant resistance to 5′ exonucleases.

 Small nuclear RNAs contain unique 5′-caps.
 Sm-class snRNAs are found with 5′-trimethylguanosine caps, while Lsm-class snRNAs are found with 5′-monomethylphosphate caps.

 In bacteria, and potentially also in higher organisms, some RNAs are capped with NAD+, NADH, or 3′-dephospho-coenzyme A.

 In all organisms, mRNA molecules can be decapped in a process known as messenger RNA decapping.
+This is usually followed by degradation of the mRNA.